JudiniLabs/code-gpt-docs/docs/tutorial-ai-providers/nvidia.md

 </table>

 :::caution Remove Key
-If you want to remove your API Key from CodeGPT, and click on `Disconnect from Nvidia`
+If you want to remove your API Key from CodeGPT, click on `Disconnect from Nvidia`

 <p align="center">